manifold-systems/manifold/manifold-core-parent/manifold/README.md

 nearest to its intended use.
 In a future release this level of scoping may be enforced.

 ## Rich Editing
-If used with the Manifold IntelliJ IDEA plugin, you can edit fragments as if they were in a separate file with all the editor features you'd expect like highlighting, parser feedback, code completion, etc.  This is especially useful with GraphQL, SQL, and similar resources where editing a fragment in place provides a more fluid development experience.
+If used with the Manifold IntelliJ IDEA plugin or the Android Studio plugin, you can edit fragments as if they were in a separate file with all the editor features you'd expect like highlighting, parser feedback, code completion, etc.  This is especially useful with GraphQL, SQL, and similar resources where editing a fragment in place provides a more fluid development experience.